Aéro-Service

-Société Aéro-Service Afrigo is an airline headquartered in Pointe-Noire, Republic of the Congo.
-It operates chartered cargo and business passenger flights within Congo and to neighbouring countries out of its base at Pointe-Noire Airport.
+Société Aéro-Service Afrigo was an airline headquartered in Pointe-Noire, Republic of the Congo.
+It operated chartered cargo and business passenger flights within Congo and to neighbouring countries out of its base at Pointe-Noire Airport.

 History

 The airline was established and started operations in 1967 as an air freight transport department of a frozen food company.
-It later became an independent airline and today is wholly owned by the TAG Light Aviation Department.
+It later became an independent airline and was wholly owned by the TAG Light Aviation Department.
 Since 16 November 2009, Aéro-Service is banned from entering the European Union, along with all other airlines registered in the Republic of the Congo.

 Fleet

 As of May 2011, the Aéro-Service fleet consists of the following aircraft: